Build Your Defense Against Drug-Related Charges

 For other charges, like possession of large quantities of a controlled substance, possession with intent to sell or trafficking, a convicted individual will face significantly more severe penalties.
 Worse yet, some of the more minor drug offenses are felony offenses.
 Possession of less than 20 grams of marijuana is only a misdemeanor, but you will lose your driver’s license even if you are arrested in your own home.
 If you are convicted of possession of more than 20 grams of marijuana in the state of Louisiana or elsewhere, you will have a third-degree felony conviction that you will need to disclose any time you complete a background check in the future.
 Significantly, this will hamper your ability to find a job in the future.

 Types of Cases We Handle

-In Louisiana, Bloom Legal is well-equipped to deal in many different drug-related crimes, including:
+In Louisiana, Bloom Legal is well equipped to deal with many different drug-related crimes, including:

 - Drug possession